State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Intent Assistant

 We illustrate the user interface of \ours in Figure~\ref{fig:system_implementation}.
 Users first type their intention into a text field and press the \texttt{Set} button to initiate a session.
 A brief clarification process then takes place in a small chat interface, where blue messages represent questions generated by the LLM and white messages represent user responses.
 If users consider their input already specific enough, they can skip this step and start the session immediately by pressing the \texttt{Start} button.
 Every two seconds during the session, \ours classifies whether the user’s activity is on-task or off-task.
 Following the notification rule explained in Section~\ref{subsec:interventions}, \ours might deliver a gentle notification to the user.
 The message in the notification is also visible through a box in the app window (green when the user is on-task or red when the user is off-task).
 Finally, users can provide feedback on notifications by hovering over them, marking whether they are correct or incorrect, and optionally adding a short explanation.
 Each feedback result is appended to subsequent input prompts and retained for a day, preventing unnecessarily long prompts and thereby reducing the cost.

 The implementation of \ours was developed in Python.
 The client is a native macOS application built with PyQt to provide a standardized experimental environment, and the backend is implemented with FastAPI and deployed on Google Cloud Platform.
 LLM queries are processed through Gemini 2.0-Flash with a temperature of 0.1, while fixing other parameters to the default.
 To protect sensitive data, screenshots are masked using Cloud DLP (Data Loss Prevention) before upload, with images stored in Cloud Storage and corresponding metadata and event logs maintained in Firestore.
+Original screen images used for real-time inference are immediately discarded.
+Access to stored masked images and logs is restricted based on least-privilege IAM with multi-factor authentication, and all data are encrypted in transit and at rest.
 Further technical details about implementation of \ours are provided in Appendix~\ref{app:implementation}, and privacy and security considerations are discussed in Appendix~\ref{app:privacy}.